willow-ahrens/Finch.jl/docs/src/internals.md

 ```

 Partially compiled code will be displayed almost like fully compiled code but with `@finch` nodes that are numbered according to
 which will be compiled first.
-They also display where they will renter the compilation pipeline.
+They also display where they will renter the compilation sequence.
 An early step in the above program might look like:
 ```
 quote